rauhja/DevOpsWithDocker/part1/1.16/README.md

 Used following docker image for the app: https://hub.docker.com/r/devopsdockeruh/coursepage

-Used the following commands to deploy the app to Heroku:
+Used following commands to deploy the app to Heroku:

 ```
 heroku login